Blood Pressure

 < 90 |

-It should be noted that the pressure conditions within the circulatory system of the organism vary.
-In medicine, blood pressure is always referred to as the pressure present in the arteries.
-The arteries are the vessels that carry oxygen-rich blood from the heart to the body periphery.
-The ideal measurement site for blood pressure is the brachial artery in the upper arm.
-It is located approximately at heart level.
-However, measuring at the wrist is also possible with proper positioning.
-This blood pressure is distinguished from a central venous blood pressure.
+When it comes to blood pressure, it's important to note that pressure conditions vary throughout the circulatory system.
+In medicine, blood pressure usually refers to the pressure in the arteries.
+Arteries are the vessels that carry oxygen-rich blood from the heart out to the body.
+The ideal place to measure blood pressure is the brachial artery on the upper arm, which is roughly at heart level.
+Measuring at the wrist is also possible if the arm is positioned correctly.
+This arterial blood pressure is distinct from central venous pressure.

-Blood pressure depends on a variety of factors.
-The fundamental factor for normal blood pressure is the strength of the heart.
-It indicates how forcefully blood is pushed from the heart through the vessels.
-Additionally, the cross-section and elasticity of the blood vessels are responsible for the level of blood pressure.
-They determine the resistance encountered during blood flow.
+Blood pressure depends on many factors.
+The main factor for a normal blood pressure is the strength of the heart it shows how forcefully the heart pushes blood through the vessels.
+The cross-section (diameter) and the elasticity of the blood vessels also determine blood pressure.
+They set the resistance the blood meets as it flows.

-Blood pressure in the vessels of the systemic circulation is higher than in the pulmonary circulation, which is also referred to as the small circulation.
-Furthermore, blood pressure in the arteries is always higher than in the veins or the small capillaries.
+Blood pressure in the vessels of the systemic circulation is higher than in the pulmonary circulation (the lungs).
+Also, blood pressure in the arteries is always higher than in the veins or in small capillaries.

-Blood pressure always consists of two values, which depend on various influences.
-These factors include physical and psychological stress, age, and general physical constitution.
-The difference between the two blood pressure values is called pulse pressure.
+Blood pressure always consists of two values that depend on various influences.
+These factors include physical and mental stress, age, and general physical condition.
+The difference between the two blood pressure values is called the pulse pressure.

-Blood pressure tends to increase with advancing age.
-One reason for this is that the elasticity of the blood vessel walls decreases.
-This is particularly the case due to arteriosclerosis.
-As a result of various diseases, blood pressure can also deviate from normal values.
-If blood pressure is predominantly in the higher ranges above the normal value, this is referred to as hypertension.
-Some people also live with lower blood pressure (below the normal value).
-These are the so-called hypotonic individuals.
-A decrease in blood pressure is referred to as hypotension or low blood pressure.
-It occurs less frequently than hypertension.
-There is a special form of low blood pressure, known as orthostatic hypotension, which can also occur in people with high blood pressure.
+Blood pressure tends to rise with age.
+One reason is that the elasticity of the vessel walls decreases, often due to atherosclerosis.
+Various illnesses can also cause blood pressure to deviate from normal.
+If blood pressure is mostly above the normal range, this is called hypertension.
+Some people, however, have lower blood pressure (below the normal range); they are referred to as hypotensive.
+A drop in blood pressure is called hypotension.
+It occurs less often than hypertension.
+There is a special form of low blood pressure called orthostatic hypotension, which can also occur in people with high blood pressure.

 Sources: